tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/others/programming-language.md

 first-class citizen, first class function

-In Python, **REPL** is an acronym for Read, Evaluate, Print, and Loop.
-Developers use REPL Python to communicate with the Python Interpreter.
-In contrast to running a Python file, you can input commands in the REPL and see the results displayed immediately.
-The Python REPL also lets you print out object and method help, a list of all the accessible methods, and much more.

 ## Programming paradidigms

 The main categories include imperative, declarative, object-oriented, and functional.
 Within these, there are sub-paradigms like procedural, logic, and event-driven programming